PacktPublishing/Tableau-2019.x-Cookbook/README.md

 Tania Lincoln has over 12 years of development experience in BI and data analytics domain.
 She has a strong SQL, visualization, and analytics skill set and has demonstrated the ability to mentor others on new technologies and process improvements.
 She is also experienced in taking a product from inception to launch and managing post-launch growth.

 **Dmitrii Shirokov**
 Dmitrii Shirokov has over 11 years of design and development of data-driven solutions.
 He has been using Tableau since 2011 in the majority of analytics projects.
 His expertise covers building data warehouse and sophisticated analytical solutions.
 Currently, he works as a solutions architect at Rock Your Data consulting company.
-Previously he was big data architect at Sberbank and also worked as a professional service consultant at Teradata
+Previously he was big data architect at Sberbank and also worked as a professional service consultant at Teradata.

 ****